-Within Microsoft Word, there is a simple program which helps you to position the print on labels accurately.
-To find this, go to: Tools > Letters and Mailings.
+Within Microsoft Word, there is a simple program that helps you to position the print on labels accurately.
+To find this, go to Tools > Letters and Mailings.
 Then under options, you can select the label layout if you know the equivalent Avery code.
-Avery label codes are listed in the table below and in all our product descriptions.
+Avery label codes are listed in the table below and all our product descriptions.

-However, to make things easier, we have produced the label template table below where you can simply download a WORD or PDF label template file to assist you to print on labels.
+Additionally, to make things easier, we have produced a label template table below where you can simply download a WORD or PDF label template file to assist you to print on labels.

 How to use our PDF templates in Illustrator

 How to add images to our Word templates

 How to add text to our Word templates